 Board of Directors

-The affairs of the Society are conducted by the six member Board of Directors, elected by the Society.
-To assist the Board in the performance of its duties there are a number of committees, including the Education Committee, the Finance Committee, and the Promotion Committee, each with duties outlined in the By-Laws of the Society.
-Other Committees include the Computer Committee, the Music Committee, and the Library Committee.
+The affairs of the Society are conducted by the seven member Board of Directors, elected by the Society.
+To assist the Board in the performance of its duties there are a number of committees, including the Education Advisory Committee, the Membership and Promotion Committee and the Maintenance Committee.
+Other committees that support the Board include the Athletics Committee, the Compensation Committee, the Computer Committee, the Library Committee, the Music Committee, and the Uniform Committee.

 The affairs of the Society are financed by:

 - parents of children attending the school who pay a membership/tuition fee each month;

 - other members who pay an individual membership fee each month;

 - grants from the the provincial government;

 A weekly publication, The Messenger, keeps the membership informed about the broader activity of the school as well as weekly classroom activity and expectations.
 The Society also calls membership meetings in November and May of each school year.

 Currently, a programme for Grades K-12 is offered.
 Students are taught the basic skills which they will require in their further education.
 In the first part of the day Bible and Church History instruction takes place.
 All other courses are also taught from a Biblical perspective.